kawax/laravel-vercel-installer/README.md

 ### env
 Secret env is set in the vercel settings page.

-## TrustProxies.php
+## TrustProxies

+### Laravel 10
-If you have any problems with TrustProxies, change $proxies.
+If you have any problems with TrustProxies, change `/app/Http/Middleware/TrustProxies.php`.

 ```php
 class TrustProxies extends Middleware